bioinfweb/JPhyloIO/README.md

 ## Binary releases

-Binary releases can be found at http://bioinfweb.info/JPhyloIO/Download.
+Binary releases and *Maven* code can be found at http://bioinfweb.info/JPhyloIO/Download.